KaiPereira/Cheetah-MX4-Mini/JOURNAL.md

 ![[Pasted image 20250727002155.png]]

 It's pretty simple, it just bridges the endstop GPIO, and then you just configure it in software to disable the endstop.

+I've been constantly iterating and stuff while doing this, so all of this is taking much longer then how I'm putting it...

+Anyways, now I have a feeling I might need some pullups/pulldowns in some places?
+But aside from that, that's pretty much all the main features on the board I was aiming for, which is amazing!